 The Descanso Gardens features a beautiful Japanese garden, an arched bridge over a stream filled with swimming koi fish, and a rustic teahouse.
 All these structures are even made more authentic-looking with all plants native to Asia including camellias, azaleas, mondo grass and Japanese maples.

-Descanso Gardens is even more stunning in spring when Japanese cherry blossoms and plum trees are abloom.
+Descanso Gardens is even more stunning in spring when tulips are in bloom!

 Things you need to know before your visit: